Advice for interviews

-View any contact with the media as an opportunity – even if the questions are probing, contact with the media provides an opportunity to present your view of what has happened, and to describe it in your own words.
-If you decide not to answer, you leave the task of providing your description to someone else.
+Any contact with the media is an opportunity.
+Even when the questions are probing, an interview provides an opportunity to present your view and to describe the facts in your own words.
+If you decide not to answer, you leave the task of explaining to someone else.

-Meet the journalist with a pleasant demeanour – good relationships are always a benefit.
-Base your position on the idea that the journalist wants to give you the opportunity to describe in your own words, and to present your version.
+Meet the journalist in a pleasant manner, good relationships are always an advantage.
+Assume that the journalist wants to give you the opportunity to describe and present your story in your own words.

-Before starting to answer questions – find out which issues the journalist is going to take up.
-This will enable you to decide whether you are the most suitable person to answer the questions.
+Before you start answering questions, find out what issues the journalist will raise.
+This will help you decide whether you are the most suitable person to answer the questions.

-It is not necessary to answer immediately – ask the journalist for the opportunity to answer later, if you need to check your facts, for example, or think thorough how you want to answer.
-Take the journalist’s name and contact details and agree about when the next contact should be made.
-Respect the professionalism of the journalist and make sure that you keep any agreements you make.
+It is not necessary to answer immediately – ask the journalist for the opportunity to answer later, for example if you need to check facts or think about how you want to answer.
+Take the journalist's name and contact details and agree when the next contact will be made.
+Respect the journalist's professionalism and make sure you keep to what you agree.
 You should call back at a certain time if you have promised to do so.
-Journalists have times and deadlines that must be kept.
+Journalists have times and deadlines that must be met.

 Preparing for an interview